Lipedema, a Serious Disease You Should Know About

 The most common treatments used today are the following:

 - Compression devices that work to “drain” and eliminate the fat.

 - Massages focused on manual lymphatic drainage.

 - Shock waves.

 - Liposuction.
-However, it is also worth mentioning that liposuction doesn’t always help.
-It is not the solution and in many cases it can be very negative for the person, because the fat will reappear over time.
+Note that liposuction doesn’t always help.
+It is not a permanent solution, and in many cases it can lead to more negative effects..

 - Many patients are seeing great results with swimming.